-Secretion is when substances are removed from the blood and transported in the PCT.
-This is very useful as only 20% of the blood is filtered in the glomerulus every minute, so this provides an alternative route for substances, such as potassium or drugs, to move into the filtrate in the PCT.
+Secretion is when substances are removed from the blood and transported into the PCT.
+This is very useful as only 20% of the blood is filtered in the glomerulus every minute, so this provides an alternative route for substances to enter the tubular lumen.
+The PCT secretes:

-Secretion of organic cations such as dopamine or morphine occurs via the H+/OC+ exchanger on the apical side of the tubule cell which is driven by the Na+/H+ antiporter.
+- Drugs/toxins: Secretion of organic cations such as dopamine or morphine occurs via the H+/OC+ exchanger on the apical side of the tubule cell, which is driven by the Na+/H+ antiporter.

 Renal Cell Carcinoma

 Renal cell carcinoma (RCC) is the most common primary renal malignancy which originates from the PCT.
 It has been related to alterations in chromosome 3 which can non-hereditary or hereditary.
 Most commonly it occurs in men between the ages of 50-70.

 Incidence of renal cell carcinoma has been linked with smoking and obesity.
 It can present clinically with haematuria, flank pain, fever and weight loss.
 It can invade in to the renal vein and then into the inferior vena cava.
 From here, it can metastasize hematogenously to lung and bones.
 RCC can also have paraneoplastic effects.
 In RCC paraneoplastic effects are caused by release of ACTH or PTHrP.

 Acute Tubular Necrosis

 ATN can be caused by ischaemia which is usually occurs secondary to reduced renal blood flow (for example hypotension or sepsis).
 It can also be caused by nephrotoxic agents such as aminoglycosides and myoglobin.
 The ischaemia and toxins results in the death of tubular cells particularly the cells of the PCT.